innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 - Dimitri Tombroff
 ---

 In [Driving AI Innovation.
-Part one : the case for internal developer platforms.](/driving-innovation-strategy-part-one) we explained why providing a lightweight yet modern development environment was key to improve innovation.
-We explained in particular that this was particlarly true for AI research and development projects.
+Part one : the case for internal developer platforms.](/driving-innovation-strategy-part-one) we explained why providing a lightweight yet modern development environment was key to improve innovation, in particular for AI research and development projects.
 We also explained why we choose to build our development platform, called **innovation lab**, on GCP.

 In this second part, we defend the case for ensuring that innovation teams *really* work together.
 In fact, we do not defend it, we show it simply work significantly better.